zineos/aimet/Docs/tutorials/notebooks.rst

 .. _examples-index:

 ########
-Examples
+Example Notebooks
 ########

 AIMET end-to-end examples are **Jupyter Notebooks** that are intended to:

 - Familiarize you with the AIMET APIs,
-- Demonstrate how to apply AIMET to a pre-trained model from PyTorch, TensorFlow and ONNX frameworks,
+- Demonstrate how to apply AIMET to a pre-trained model from PyTorch, ONNX and TensorFlow frameworks,
 - Teach you how to use AIMET quantization and compression techniques.

 For a discussion of quantization and compression techniques, see :doc:`Optimization User Guide <../opt-guide/index>`.